thomasfn/Taron/README.md

 EmptyMap {}
 ```
 ## Type Names
 Any value may be preceded by a type name, which is indicated by an identifier wrapped in angular brackets (< >).
 Type names are always optional, but it is recommended usage is consistent.
 The type name by itself does not do anything and does not mutate the data.
 It is held as a string in the model and can be used by user code as desired.
 An example of good type name usage is to indicate which type to use when converting complex objects to .Net classes that utilise inheritance.
+This is done by the translator when used.